 The Credit Union periodically securitizes mortgages and sells the securities to Canada Mortgage and Housing Corporation's ("CMHC") sponsored entities.
 Mortgage loan securitization is part of the Credit Union's liquidity and funding strategy.
 In the absence of sales of retained interests (see below), most transfers of pools of mortgages under the current programs do not result in derecognition of the mortgages from the Credit Union's consolidated statement of financial position.
 As such, these transactions result in the recognition of securitization liabilities when cash is received from the securitization entities.
-Such mortgages are reclassified to securitized residential mortgages on the consolidated statement of financial position and continue to be accounted for as loans, as described above.
+Such mortgages are recognized as securitized residential mortgages and continue to be accounted for as loans, as described above.